18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-5-data-pipeline/index.md

 ### Batch data preparation

 Datasets required for ML applications are often pulled from database warehouses, streaming input, or centralized data lakes.
-In many use cases, you can use S3 as a target endpoint for the training datasets.
+You can use S3 as a target endpoint for the training datasets in many use cases.

 ETL processing services (Athena, AWS Glue, Redshift Spectrum) are functionally complementary.
 In addition to transforming data with services like Athena and Redshift Spectrum, you can use services like AWS Glue to provide metadata discovery and management features.

-The choice of ETL processing tool is largely dictated by the type of data you have.
+The choice of ETL processing tool is primarily dictated by the type of data you have.
 For example, tabular data processing with Athena lets you manipulate your data files in S3 using SQL.
 If your datasets or computations are not optimally compatible with SQL, you can use AWS Glue to run Spark jobs (Scala and Python support).

 To learn more, refer to: